Dr Sammia Poveda

 Recovery and reintegration of survivors of modern slavery (Philippines)

-This project is co-led with Dr Hannah Thinyane from UNU-CS.
-This project takes place in the Philippines in partnership with a social enterprise and aims to examine the role ICTs can have in supporting traffiking survivors’ autonomy, emancipatory self-transformation and their reintegration to society, using theortical frameworks drawn from critical theory, critical pedagogy and the capabilities approach.
-Fieldwork for this project used Participatory Digital Video, and we are also exploring the value of such approach.
+This project, co-led with Dr Hannah Thinyane from UNU-CS, took place in the Philippines, in partnership with a social enterprise.
+The project examined the role that ICT training and employment, combined with holistic support (mental and physical health training, financial training, counselling), had in supporting trafficking survivors’ autonomy, emancipatory self-transformation and their reintegration to society.
+It was informed by a theoretical framework drawing from critical theory, critical pedagogy and the capabilities approach.
+Fieldwork for this project used Participatory Video and Storytelling, combined with qualitative methods such as interviews and observations.

 Psychosocial wellbeing, ICTs and post-conflict societies (Myanmar)

-Working in a post-conflict society and one of the last countries opening up to the internet.
-This work examined the impact of ICTs in peoples’ psychological and physical wellbeing and its relation to their ability to identify and challenge the root causes of their disadvantange.
+This project took place in 2XXX, during the brief democratic interim period in Myanmar.
+As a country opening up to the internet, this project examined the impact of ICTs on people’s psychological and physical wellbeing and its relation to their ability to identify and challenge the root causes of their disadvantage.
 This project had two sub-projects:

-Mobile Information Literacy (MIL) training for librerians: Using action research, and participatory methods, I worked in partnership with a local NGO to explore the impact of the MIL training on the participants’ psychosocial wellbeing.
+Mobile Information Literacy (MIL) training for librarians: Using action-research and participatory methods, and in partnership with a local NGO, this project explored the impact of Mobile Information Literacy (MIL) training on the participants’ psychosocial wellbeing.

 Publications